Skip to main content

 Is a paracord bracelet really useful or just a gimmick?

-It is genuinely useful when it contains real 550lb paracord.
+It is practical and field-tested when it contains real 550lb paracord.
 12 feet of cord can build a shelter, create a splint, hang food, or make fishing line from inner strands.
-The built-in fire starter and whistle add practical emergency tools.
+The built-in fire starter and whistle add real emergency tools.
 It is not a replacement for a full survival kit, but it is the most portable emergency backup you can carry.

 What survival skills should beginners learn first?